 HIV is a virus that can be transmitted sexually or through sharing needles.
 HIV weakens a person’s immune system so they cannot fight off other infections.
-HIV can progress into a condition called the Acquired Immunodeficiency Syndrome (AIDS).
+HIV can progress into a condition called Acquired Immunodeficiency Syndrome (AIDS).

 HIV is transmitted through blood, semen, vaginal fluids and breast milk.
-HIV can be spread during sexual contact, sharing needles, or from a mother to a child during vaginal birth or breastfeeding.
+HIV can be spread during sexual contact, from sharing needles (e.g., through intravenous drug use), or from mother to child during vaginal birth or breastfeeding.
 Using a condom or dental dam during sexual contact can prevent transmission.

 Symptoms & Complications

 An HIV positive person can be diagnosed with AIDS if their immune system gets very weak and their T-cell count drops below 200.

 If you are thinking about becoming sexually active or already are, it’s very important to get tested.
 An HIV test is super quick.
 With just a finger prick of blood, a rapid HIV test can show results within 10 minutes.